nikolashn/basque/README.md

 Does nothing.

 ### Expressions
-An expression consists of atoms and operators.
+An expression consists of atoms and operators (or just an atom on its own).
 Operators are the following (each line is ordered from high to low precedence.
 - unary prefixes `+ - ! ~` and grouping `()`
 - bit shift operators `<< >>`